Adrian2253/Lending-Case/random_forest/README.md

 2. RSE: It is an absolute measure of the average distance that the data points fall from the predicted values using the units of the dependent variable.
 It can assess prediction precision directly.
 This is not a normalized value, so it is not between 0 and 1, it needs to be intpreted within the context of the dataset, here we are measuring actual returns in percentages so this figure being smaller and close to 0 is very good, but since this figure is bigger than the MAE value we can assume the model has some outliets that is skewing the data in some aspects, but nothing crazy.
 3. R2: This measure explains how well our model is able to explain the variance within the target variable. in this case our model is about to explain around 99.3% of the variance in actual returns.
 This is extremly high and we have to ensure the model is not overfitting to the training data.

 Overall, the model demonstrates excellent performance on the training data.
 However, the true test lies in how well it generalizes to unseen data.
-Next, we’ll evaluate its performance on the test set—and if the results hold, we can begin using the model to generate actionable insights and investment strategies based on loan grades.

-Testing Set Validation
+### Testing Set Validation

 ```
 rfModel_Ret <- ranger(actualReturn ~., data=subset(lcdfTrn, select=-c(annRet, actualTerm, loan_status)), num.trees =300, # added another 100 trees